Q: What’s the difference between NDIA and NDIS?

 A: Yes- but hopefully in a positive way.
 You now get to have more choice and control over your life, and choose supports the way you want them.
 The NDIS is designed to fit around you, not you fit around it.
 We also know that the changes associated with the NDIS can be scary and overwhelming, you can always call us at NT Friendship & Support if you’re feeling overwhelmed.

-Q: What about people with a mental illness?
+Q: What about people living with a mental illness?

 A: The NDIS calls this a psycho-social disability.
 People with a permanent and significant mental illness may be eligible for the NDIS, and can then access the supports they need.